 4. Add chicken thighs back to the pot, then add chicken stock, stir and cover.
 Simmer until chicken is tender and cooked through–approximately 30 minutes.

 5. Remove chicken from skillet.
-Stir in the remaining seasoned flour to the sauce and cook on low heat until thickened.
-Turn off heat and stir in sour cream.
+Stir the reserved seasoned flour into the sour cream, add it to the sauce, then stir and simmer on low heat until thickened.
+Taste the sauce and add salt if necessary.

 6. Return chicken to skillet, coat with sauce, and garnish with chopped parsley, if desired.

 • You can use skinless thighs but don’t use boneless for this recipe.
 Chicken on the bone retains its juices better than boneless.